 When work permitted, he continued however to play for Notts Seconds for the next six seasons.

-Born on August 31st, 1918 in Mapperley, his serious cricket had begun at Alexandra Park School, where he was in the Eleven for three seasons.
-His club cricket began with Lambley, then in 1934 he joined Casuals, a major club side at that time and acted as captain and secretary of the club for a number of years, before retiring in 1962.
+Born on 31 August 1918 in Mapperley, he began his serious cricket at Alexandra Park School, where he was in the Eleven for three seasons.
+His club cricket began with Lambley, then in 1934 he joined Casuals, a major club side at that time, and acted as captain and secretary of the club for a number of years, before retiring in 1962.

 Notley served in the Royal Artillery throughout the Second World War, being stationed in North Africa, where he was briefly captured by the Germans and suffered a knee injury due to shrapnel - the latter accounted for his unusual gait!

 Aside from cricket, he was a keen hockey player, a regular member of the South Nottingham Club and was chosen for Nottinghamshire as county captain.
 A member of Stanton-in-the-Wolds Golf Club for over 50 years, in his pomp he had a handicap of 3.
 Notley also played table tennis at a representative level.

 After being demobilized he was in two minds whether to apply to join the Notts playing staff or not, but a firm offer from the Nottinghamshire County Council determined that he would spend the rest of his working life at County Hall.
 He finally retired as Deputy Director of Social Services, a post later filled by Mick Newell’s father.